Search

 The investigation of ECG and blood pressure recordings and the study of heart contractility-relaxation allow researchers to detect and understand these cardiac structural abnormalities, which enhance the heart failure risk.

 With the isolated heart setup, the researchers can acquire Left Ventricular Pressure, which is analyzed in IOX2 software to get many parameters such as systolic and diastolic pressure and others.
-Indeed, the systolic pressure is a clinically important determinant of LVP fall in cardiac overload and in congestive heart failure (Gillebert et al2).
+Indeed, the systolic pressure is a clinically important determinant of LVP fall in cardiac overload and in congestive heart failure (Gillebert et al, 1997).

 In addition, ECG can be captured through two electrodes placed at the surface of heart and analyzed in ecgAUTO software.